-Should sound levels be measure in excess, the TCM / Site Manager will immediately assess the situation, and a decision will be made as to whether The Site should reduce hours or suspend operations until the elevated noise is controlled.
+Ongoing noise monitoring at The Site is not proposed.
+However, should sound levels be measure in excess, the TCM / Site Manager will immediately assess the situation, and a decision will be made as to whether The Site should reduce hours or suspend operations until the elevated noise is controlled.
 The measures required would be on a case-by-case basis.

 Any noise issues identified will be reported to the TCM / Site Manager at the earliest opportunity and an investigation into the source of the elevated noise will be carried out at the earliest opportunity.
 The outcome of the noise investigation and any proposed actions will be reported in the site diary and actioned immediately.